joe-antognini/joe-antognini.github.io/_drafts/thought-experiments-on-consciousness.md

 input row to correspond to some list and press "START" on the left machine.
 This time, though, the machine does not correspond at all to the state transitions of my machine.
-We try running the machine on all sorts of inputs, but in every case there is no correspondance to the machine I built.
+We try running the machine on all sorts of inputs, but in every case there is no correspondence to the machine I built.
 I tell Alice that this machine must be broken.

 But after watching it for a while, Alice notices something.
 We had assumed